nmillrr/outlabs/README.md

 ## 🤝 Contributing

-We welcome contributions!
+All contributions welcome!
 Areas where help is needed:

 - **Validation data**: Access to ED-measured datasets
 - **Clinical feedback**: Real-world usability testing